18 Most Popular European Horse Breeds

 Friesians are European horse breeds that originated in the Dutch province of Friesland.
 Friesians were in high demand as battle horses during the Middle Ages.

-They have the shape of a draft horse but are more agile, graceful, and light compared to their size.
+They have the shape of a draft horse but are more agile, graceful, and light than their size.
 Because of these qualities, they have a wide range of applications.

 People utilize them for competitive dressage, carriage events, and driving competitions.
 The breed has come perilously near extinction on multiple occasions; however, it has gradually gained popularity, and now, roughly 7% of horses in the Netherlands are Friesians.